 Completing this Improvement will add the word as a negative keyword (in phrase match) to a shared negative list at the account level.

 Opteo will create a new shared negative list called "Keyword negatives for search campaigns (auto_gen_general)".
 By default, we'll add all new negative keywords to this shared list.
-You can rename this list if you'd like, but make sure to keep the (auto_gen_general) part.
-We check for that tag each time we add a new negative keyword, to avoid creating a new shared list every time.
+You can rename this list if you'd like but keep the (auto_gen_general) part.
+We check for that tag each time we add a new negative keyword to avoid creating a new shared list every time.

 Click 'Adjust' to choose a different shared negative list.

-- We'll also check your existing positive keywords to make sure you're not deliberately targeting these search terms.
+We'll also check your existing positive keywords to ensure you're not deliberately targeting these search terms.